thiagorasouza/events-app/README.md

 - [x] Make fields typesafe
 - [x] Unite Date and Time fields
 - [x] Implement category field
-- [x] Error handling for category field
+- [ ] Error handling for category field
+- [ ] Implement test for category field
+- [ ] Implement tests for the EventsForm as a whole
 - [ ] Check data and form submission

 ## :wrench: Credits